heyverse/hey/packages/indexer/README.md

 # Indexer

-GraphQL indexer and generated operations for the Hey apps.
+A GraphQL indexer and generated operations for the Hey apps.

 ## Commands